MookieFumi/me.headfirst/README.md

 Factory method pattern.
 Encapsulates object creation by letting subclasses decide what objects to create.
 >Depend upon abstractions.
 Do not depend upon concrete classes.

+##Singleton pattern
+Ensures a class has only one instance, and provides a global point of access to it.